 Courses in the department are organized so that they are best taken in several parallel sequences.
 Courses numbered from 120 to 190 and ending in a zero are core survey courses that introduce students to major areas of psychology and provide additional background for more advanced courses.
 These courses represent major content areas of psychology; students should sample broadly from them before specializing.
 Courses numbered from 200 to 209 focus on statistics.
 Courses numbered from 210 to 299 teach general methodology or data collection in various areas of psychology.
 Courses numbered from 300 to 399 are more advanced courses in a particular specialization.
 Senior seminars, whose enrollment is limited to twenty students, are numbered from 400 to 489.
 These seminars are best taken once a student has appropriate background.
 Courses numbered from 490 to 499 are special tutorial courses that require permission of the adviser and the director of undergraduate studies.

 PSYC 110, a general survey course, is prerequisite to several 100-level and all 200-level and above courses.
-This prerequisite may alternatively be satisfied by a score of 5 on the Psychology Advanced Placement test.
+This prerequisite may alternatively be satisfied by a score of 5 on the Psychology Advanced Placement test or a score of 7 on the IB Psychology exam.

 Requirements of the Major

-The standard major for the Class of 2019 and subsequent classes The major in Psychology for both the B.A. degree program and the B.S. degree program requires twelve term courses beyond PSYC 110, including the senior requirement.
+The standard major in Psychology for both the B.A. degree program and the B.S. degree program requires twelve term courses beyond PSYC 110, including the senior requirement.

 Because psychology is so diverse a subject, every student is required to take four courses from the list below.
 Two of these courses must be from the social science point of view in psychology and two must be from the natural science point of view.
 At least one from each group must be a course designated as "Core" in the course listings.
 Students are expected to take their two core courses as early as possible in the major, normally within two terms after declaring their major.